-3.20.
-"An approved person performing a significant influence function must exercise due skill, care and diligence in managing the business of the firm for which he is responsible in his controlled function"

-- 3.21.
-A "significant influence function" is defined in the Glossary of the Handbook as meaning any of the controlled functions 1 to 20 listed in the table of controlled functions under Rule 10.4.5R of the Supervision Manual. - 3.22.
+- 3.16.
+"An approved person performing a significant influence function must exercise due skill, care and diligence in managing the business of the firm for which he is responsible in his controlled function" - 3.17.
+A "significant influence function" is defined in the Glossary of the Handbook as meaning any of the controlled functions 1 to 20 listed in the table of controlled functions under Rule 10.4.5R of the Supervision Manual. - 3.18.
 APER 4.6 lists types of conduct which does not comply with Statement of Principle 6.

-APER 4.6.3 provides that the failure of an individual performing a significant influence function to take reasonable steps to adequately inform himself about the affairs of the business for which he is responsible constitutes a breach of Statement of Principle 6. - 3.23.
-APER 4.6.6 provides that failure to take reasonable steps to maintain an appropriate level of understanding about an issue or part of the business that he has delegated to an individual constitutes a breach of Statement of Principle 6.
-Behaviour of this type includes disregarding an issue or part of the business once it has been delegated (APER 4.6.7(1)). - 3.24.
+APER 4.6.3 provides that the failure of an individual performing a significant influence function to take reasonable steps to adequately inform himself about the affairs of the business for which he is responsible constitutes a breach of Statement of Principle 6.
+Behaviour of this type includes permitting transactions without a sufficient understanding of the risks involved (APER 4.6.4(1)).

+3.19.
 APER 4.6.8 provides that the failure to supervise and monitor adequately the individual to whom responsibility for dealing with an issue or authority for dealing with part of the business has been delegated constitutes a breach of Statement of Principle 6.
 Behaviour of this type includes failing to review the performance of an outside contractor in connection with the delegated issue of business.